-Note: You are currently viewing documentation for Moodle 2.9.
-Up-to-date documentation for the latest stable version of Moodle may be available here: FontAwesome filter.
+Note: You are currently viewing documentation for Moodle 3.3.
+Up-to-date documentation for the latest stable version of Moodle is probably available here: FontAwesome filter.

 This is a contributed (third party) filter for Moodle written by Julian (Moodleman) Ridden and shared on Moodle.org